collective-soundworks/soundworks/README.md

 });
 ```

 To run a sequence of modules in series, we use `client.serial(module1, module2, ...)`.
 On the other hand, if some modules need to be run in parallel, we use `client.parallel(module1, module2, ...)`.
-(For more information about this, please refer to the [`client` object module logic](#module-logic) section).
+(For more information about this, please refer to the [`client` object module logic](#module-logic) section.)

 For any other type of client (*e.g.* `conductor` or `env`), the file would be very similar, except for:
-- The initialization of the client, that would correspond to the type of client (*e.g.* `client.init('conductor')` or `client.init('env')`);
+- The initialization of the client, that would correspond to the type of client (*e.g.* `client.init('conductor');` or `client.init('env');`);
-- The included modules: the `env` clients, for example, may require a `sync` and `performance` module, but may not need a `welcome` screen nor a `checkin`.
+- The modules used by that type of client.
+For instance, the `env` clients may require a `sync` and `performance` module but may not need a `welcome` screen nor a `checkin`.

 As some of the modules on the client side need to communicate with the server (for instance the `sync` process requires a dialog between the client and the server to synchronize the clocks), let's now have a look at the server side.

 #### Server side

-The server side of the application has to provide the server modules responding to the client side modules.
+The server side of the application must provide the server modules that respond to the client side modules.
 The server side code (in `src/server/index.es6.js`) corresponding to the example above would look like this:

 ```javascript
 /* Server side */